Shab00/redPillYoutube/README.md

 3. **Data Analysis:**
    - Perform EDA to uncover trends in video performance (e.g., views, likes, comments).
    - Use natural language processing (NLP) techniques for sentiment analysis on comments.
-   - Generate visualizations (e.g., bar charts, word clouds, time series plots) to communicate findings.
+   - Generate visualisations (e.g., bar charts, word clouds, time series plots) to communicate findings.

 4. **Insights and Reporting:**
-   - Summarize key findings and insights.
+   - Summarise key findings and insights.
    - Provide recommendations for further research or action.

 ---

 ### Significance
 This project provides a data-driven approach to understanding "red pill" content on YouTube.
-By analyzing video metadata and comments, we can:
+By analysing video metadata and comments, we can:
 - Identify the most popular topics and themes within the "red pill" community.
 - Understand how audiences engage with this type of content.
 - Provide insights for researchers studying online communities and digital culture.